campbellC/third-wheel/README.md

 [mit-url]: https://github.com/campbellC/third-wheel/blob/master/LICENSE

 ### third-wheel
 third-wheel is a TLS man-in-the-middle proxy written in rust, with the aim of being lightweight and fast.
-It is currently in alpha stage.
+It is currently in beta.

 ### Usage
 third-wheel is a library so you can modify it's behaviour in order to capture traffic, or modify it en route.
 It also comes with some examples; you'll need to have run `set_up_and_validate_environment.sh` first as to generate the root certificates.
 The simplest example, `trivial_mitm`, simply proxies the traffic but does not do anything to it, you can run with `cargo run`.